keerthivasan-devflow/react-basics/react-dev/notes/02-React-Git-Configuration.md

 - CDN links are not ideal for working with React because they are typically imported using script tags with a `src` attribute, which points to a URL.
 This results in a separate network call to fetch the required code for the project, making it costly and inefficient.
 Instead, the code can be easily accessed through NPM in the `node_modules` folder, avoiding the need for extra network requests.

 - Additionally, when the version of React changes, you would need to manually update the URL.
 With NPM, however, it handles version management automatically during installation or upgrades.

+- Let's integrate react and react-dom using NPM

 ### Why parcel?
 - Parcel creates the development build and hosts it on a local server at port 1234.